tomekstrzeszkowski/mk8s/README.md

 microk8s kubectl apply -f ./kube/django-deployment.yml
 ```

- # Kubernetes deployment go `mk8sdjango/gin`
+## Example for gin
- The process is like in django app just use:
+ The process is like in django app, go to `mk8sdjango/gin` and follow the steps for deployments, where:
   - `<img_name>` -> `gin_web`
   - `<name>` -> `gin`